Same Day Sourdough Bread Recipe

 When scoring the top of the loaf, using a razor blade, really sharp knife, or a bread lame is best.
 You want a pretty deep cut to allow the bread to expand in the oven.

-How To Store Same Day Sourdough Bread
+How To Store One Day Sourdough Bread

 Store leftover sourdough bread in a plastic bag on the counter.
 A gallon sized Ziploc bag is great.